jrigden/Cryptocurrency-Podcast-List/README.md

 A. Yes.
 This is normal.
 Why ...

 Q. **Why not just use iTunes search?**
-A. Becuase, iTunes search is terriable Apple should feel bad about how bad it is.
+A. Becuase, iTunes search is terrible.

 ## Copyright and License
 © 2018 Jason Rigden